• Skip to primary navigation

 For the chicken gravy:

-• 400 grams chicken on the bone cut into small pieces
+• 400 grams chicken bone-in, cut into small pieces

 • ⅓ cup olive oil